-Before the New Year starts in a rush, take some time to think about the ways you could be healthier at work in 2016.
+Before the New Year starts in a rush, take some time to think about the ways you could be healthier at work.
 Here is a list of ten easy changes that could lead to healthy work habits and a healthier, more productive you!

 Five ways to move more and sit less

 - Re-think meetings.
 Encourage staff and guests to stand up and stretch when required.
 If you spend a lot of time sitting in meetings (I do) try walking meetings for shorter discussions or build in an activity break like a 30 minute walk for longer ones.
 Catching public transport to meetings close by will also get you moving more.

 - Get rid of individual desk bins and just have two central bins in your office, one for waste and one for recycling.
 That way, every time you need to throw something away, you’ll have to get up and move.
 It's an easy way to beat the downsides of spending too long sitting!

 - Take phone calls standing.
 Stand when you answer the telephone and if you take a call on your mobile, move around while you talk, taking care not to disturb your colleagues.

 - Use the stairs.
 If you usually take the lift to your floor, try taking the stairs instead.
 Depending on what floor you work on, you can take the stairs all or part of the way.